Codehardt/go-evalostic/README.md

 ## Limitations

-The implemented algorithm has been optimized to only check conditions that contain a string that can be found in the string, too.
+The implemented algorithm has been optimized to only check conditions that contain a keyword that can be found in the string, too.
 That implies that conditions that only contains `NOT` expressions, will never match. **A condition has to contain at least one non-`NOT` expression.**

 Examples: